eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 </div>

-The Explorer for Endevor VS Code extension modernizes the way you interact with CA Endevor, offering a user-friendly and convenient way to work with elements and inventory locations.
+The Explorer for Endevor VS Code extension modernizes the way you interact with Endevor, offering a user-friendly and convenient way to work with elements and inventory locations.
 Explorer for Endevor includes the following features:

 - Add an element
 - View an element